-Mechanism New Mechanism Description Applicable Management Actions Level of Applicability Inter-annual Reliability Current Funding Level Revenue General Potential for 2017 Refined SSIA Portfolio Mechanism Included in Funding Plan Recommendations for CVFPP Funding Plan Federal USACE The WRDA authorizes the Secretary of the Army to study and/or implement various projects and programs for improvements and other purposes to rivers and harbors of the United States.
+Mechanism New Mechanism Description Applicable Management Actions Level of Applicability Interannual Reliability Current Funding Level Revenue General Potential for 2017 Refined SSIA Portfolio Mechanism Included in Funding Plan Recommendations for CVFPP Funding Plan State Maintenance Areas CVFPB has the authority to form a maintenance area if the local agencies are unable to meet State and federal requirements.
+Where maintenance areas are formed, DWR performs maintenance based on the actual costs of performing the maintenance.
+CVFPB has authority to assess property owners who receive benefits from project maintenance.
+Systemwide routine maintenance Applicability is high for routine maintenance only.
+A maintenance area determination would need to be made for each underperforming local agency, which could limit its widespread use.
+High Not used in the funding plan Not used for CVFPP- recommended funding plan - revenue generation would be dependent on maintenance costs to be recovered.
+Federal USACE The WRDA authorizes the Secretary of the Army to study and/or implement various projects and programs for improvements and other purposes to rivers and harbors of the United States.
+In California, the majority of federal flood protection projects are the responsibility of USACE.
 Federal authorized funds would require appropriation by Congress.
-Systemwide capital actions; urban levee improvements; small-scale levee setbacks and floodplain storage; rural land acquisitions and easements; habitat restoration/ reconnection; risk awareness, floodproofing, and land use planning; urban and small community studies and analysis Applicability is high.
-Projects qualifying for USACE funding have to demonstrate that they provide national benefits to receive funding.
-Moderate 2003-2016 annual average: \$55M (excluding Folsom JFP) 2009-2016 annual average: \$105M (including Folsom JFP) 2003-2016 maximum \$125M (2013) \$100-\$250M Per year Ý A key part of the federal contribution.
+Systemwide capital actions; urban levee improvements; small-scale levee setbacks and floodplain storage; rural land acquisitions and easements; habitat restoration/reconnection; risk awareness, floodproofing, and land use planning; urban and small community studies and analysis Applicability is high.
+Projects qualifying for USACE funding must demonstrate that they provide national benefits to receive funding.
+Moderate 2003-2016 annual average: \$55 million (excluding Folsom Joint Federal Project) 2009-2016 annual average: \$105 million (including Folsom Joint Federal Project) 2009-2016 maximum \$125 million (2013) \$250 million per year A key part of the federal contribution.
 FEMA FEMA is the disaster response agency of the federal government.
 FEMA provides State and local governments with funding for emergency preparedness programs in the form of non- disaster grants.
-Risk awareness, floodproofing, and land use planning; rural and small community studies and analysis Applicability is high (expected to generate no more than \$10M/yr.)
+Risk awareness, floodproofing, and land use planning; rural and small community studies and analysis Applicability is high (expected to generate no more than \$10 million per year).
 The limited uses of the funds maintain the nexus between the funds and benefits received.
-High 2001-2015 annual average: \$4.5M 2001-2015 maximum \$18.5M (2009) \$5-\$15M per year × Part of the CVFPP funding plan, but provides smaller percentage of overall CVFPP funds.
+High 2001-2015 annual average: \$4.8 million 2001-2015 maximum \$20 million (2009) \$20 million per year × Part of the CVFPP funding plan, but provides smaller percentage of overall CVFPP funds.
 Ecosystem Programs Several federal programs provide grants for ecosystem purposes.
 For example, voluntary Farm Bill conservation programs are offered through the NRCS.
 Habitat restoration/reconnection, rural land acquisitions and easements Applicability is high.
 The application process for these funds would require a nexus to be shown.
-Moderate \$10M per year Programs should be explored to augment funding.
+Moderate Not used in the funding plan Not used for CVFPP recommended funding plan - programs should be explored to augment funding.
 Local Benefit Assessments and Special Taxes The typical mechanism for funding local activities.
 Increases to benefit assessments and special taxes would require a property owner or a registered voter vote (depending upon specific circumstances).
-Benefit assessments would be limited and not able to fund general benefits such as habitat restoration.
+Benefit assessments could be limited and not able to fund general benefits such as habitat restoration.
 All capital and ongoing management actions other than habitat restoration/reconnection Applicability is high.
 Benefit assessments by definition would have a good nexus.
-High 2003-2014 annual average: \$28M \$28-\$78M per year (upper bound assumes that the Sacramento and San Joaquin Drainage District does not pass) Ý Could continue to play a major role in local funding.
-Enhanced Infrastructure Financing Districts EIFDs were established in 2014 and enable the establishment of one or more EIFDs within a county to assist with financing construction or rehabilitation of a wide variety of public infrastructure and private facilities.
-Systemwide routine maintenance, emergency management, levee improvements, floodplain storage (transitory, groundwater, and/or surface), Small-Scale Levee Setbacks Applicability is moderate.
-Nexus would be dependent on how the EIFD was established.
-Moderate Would be just another form of assessment district Not used for CVFPP recommended funding plan - Could be used as another approach for local funding.
-More applicable to new development.
-Developer Fees A system development charge for new improvements.
-Levee Improvements, Floodplain Storage (transitory, groundwater, and/or surface), Small-Scale Levee Setbacks Applicability is high.
-The developer fee would have to show a nexus in the calculation of the fee.
-Low, depends on development Not assumed to be used in the Plan Not used for CVFPP recommended funding plan.
-Could be used as a source for one-time management actions.
+High 2008-2016 annual average: \$20 million \$80 million per year × Could continue to play a major role in local funding.